leahyanagisawa/leahyana/essays/coding-standards.md

 ## How Coding Standards Can Work For You

 As someone who is new to coding (especially in Javascript), it was so easy to brush off my mistakes with excuses like "well I'll get it next time, as long as the code worked."
 With ESLint, I was able to see and correct my errors along the way.
-Repeating this process with many assignemnts along the way has helped me to really learn from my mistakes.
-My bad habits of not closing a loop or even just forgetting a "_." before an underscore function have become a less frequent occurance since learning to fix along the way with the help of ESLint.
+Repeating this process with many assignments along the way has helped me to really learn from my mistakes.
+My bad habits of not closing a loop or even just forgetting a "_." before an underscore function have become a less frequent occurrence since learning to fix along the way with the help of ESLint.

 ## Conclusion